turbulent/lorco/README.md

 # Lorco

-Lorco is a cli tool which extract colors from a sketch file and build a Sass, Less, Css, Json or JavaScript file with color variables.
+Lorco is a cli tool which extract colors from a sketch file and outputs color variable files in many common formats including Sass, Less, CSS, JSON, JavaScript

-## Installation
+## Basic Usage

-## How to use

-- Clone this repo
+1. Clone this repo
-- Copy your file into `./files` folder
+2. Copy your file into `./files` folder
-- Run `npm run build`
+3. Run `npm run build`
-- Open `./generated/_colors.scss`
+4. Open `./generated/_colors.scss`

+## Options

+You can change the behaviour of Lorco with several command line arguments.

-### File source
+### Change Source File

-By default the script will take the first file he find (alphabetically).
+By default the script will take the first file it finds (alphabetically).
-You can also specified which file you want to build with this command:
+You can also specify which file you would like to source from with this command:

-- `npm run build -- --file=my-awesome-file.sketch`
+`npm run build -- --file=my-awesome-file.sketch`

-### Variables language
+### Change Output Language

-By default script will build variables into a .scss file.
+By default the script will build variables into a .scss file.
 You can also specified which language you want to build.

-- `npm run build -- lang=css`
+`npm run build -- lang=css`

-Available language are: Scss, Less, Css, Json, JS
+The available language values are:
+- scss
+- less
+- css
+- json
+- js